 Michael Che, who wrote the sketch “Gen Z Hospital” for an episode featuring Elon Musk, faced criticism for the nature of the sketch, which purportedly mocked Gen Z slang.
 Many of the phrases actually came from African American Vernacular English (AAVE).

 Predominantly white models displayed Marc Jacobs’ line while sporting hand-dyed wool dreadlocks, which led to accusations of cultural appropriation.
 Jacobs later apologized for the “lack of sensitivity” in his initial response to the controversy, an Instagram comment in which he stated, “I respect and am inspired by people and how they look.
 I don’t see color or race—I see people.”

 Attendees of these festivals are notorious for wearing culturally appropriated items such as headdresses, war paint, bonnets, bindis, and more.

 Miley Cyrus was criticized for twerking, imitating a dance style that has African-American roots, during her performance at the 2013 MTV Video Music Awards.

-Trends like cornrows and wearing chopsticks as hair accessories “borrow” from black and Asian cultures, the latter being inappropriate and inaccurate.
+Trends like cornrows and wearing chopsticks as hair accessories “borrow” from Black and Asian cultures, which can be seen asr being inappropriate and inaccurate.

 The U.S. has had many sports teams take on names and mascots that are symbols or titles of Native American tribes, which are currently undergoing or have recently undergone name changes.
 (For example, the NFL’s Washington Commanders were previously known as the Washington Redskins.)

-Many people will refer to an animal, thing, or even another person as their “spirit animal.”
-Spirit animals are actually meaningful ideas with roots in Native American cultures, with many saying the appropriation of the term is trivializing.
+Many people will refer to an animal, thing, or even another person as their “spirit animal,” but spirit animals are a sacred practice in some Native American cultures, with many saying the appropriation of the term is trivializing.